extra-p/extrap/docs/extension-points.md

 metrics and call-paths, thus it should not create aggregations for elements marked with this tag.

 ### Tags

 All tags that control the behavior or occur in context of aggregations should start with the __agg__-prefix.

+The tag **agg__category** assign categories to the tagged entity, only entities within the same category get aggregated.
+Each category will be treated individually.

 The predefined tags **agg__disabled** and **agg__usage_disabled** control whether the aggregation must ignore the tagged entity.
 Children of the tagged entity will be regarded separately, so that these can get aggregated on their own.

 The value of **agg__disabled** is either `True` or `False`, or the tag is _not present_ at all:
 If the value is `True`, no aggregation will be calculated.